 With your own computer, you have several Internet connection options that vary in speed, convenience and cost.
 You can connect using Ethernet (ResNet in University Residence Halls), the wireless network (connect at most locations around campus) or a commercial service such as DSL (digital subscriber line) or cable modem.

 ResNet (Ethernet) is included in UW Residence Halls and two private dorms (Towers and Regent).
 ResNet, DSL and cable modem require a computer with an Ethernet card.
 To access the wireless network, your laptop must have a wireless network card.
 The DoIT Tech Store has additional information about each of these Internet connection options.

 You are not required to own your own computer, though more than 90% of UW-Madison students do.
 If you’re thinking about buying a new computer, first talk to your major department and the DoIT Tech Store.
 Your major department might have specific technology recommendations, and the Tech Store provides free expert consultation and product information to help you decide what you need.
-Contact the Tech Store by phone (608-264-3648) or stop in at 1210 W. Dayton St. or 750 Highland Ave.
+Contact the Tech Store by phone (608-264-3648) or visit in person at 1210 W. Dayton Street, 750 Highland Avenue or 333 East Campus Mall.

 Should I buy a PC or a Mac?
 Laptop or desktop?

 The DoIT Tech Store and your major department can provide valuable information to help you decide which computer is better for you.
 Consider the software you plan to use, any recommendations/preferences from your major field of study, and your personal preference and past experience.

 Buy the computer that best suits your needs.
 Macs and PCs have their advantages.
 Both are popular on campus, both are found in the computer labs, and both can be serviced on campus.
 Most software that a typical college student uses will run on either a Mac or a PC.